moby/moby/docs/sources/commandline/command/run.rst

       -a=map[]: Attach to stdin, stdout or stderr.
       -c=0: CPU shares (relative weight)
-      -d=false: Detached mode: leave the container running in the background -e=[]: Set environment variables
+      -cidfile="": Write the container ID to the file -d=false: Detached mode: leave the container running in the background -e=[]: Set environment variables
       -h="": Container host name